 We were enabled by the invention of new gay publications such as “Christopher Street” and about 70 new gay bookstores across the country (now sadly shuttered).
 We were suddenly writing fiction that addressed the gay reader, not the straight one, and that did not provide an explanation of where Fire Island was or how our characters came to be gay.
 We used those meetings partly to divide up the turf—Ferro got the family, I got childhood, Holleran got New York and Fire Island, etc.

 This month in Melbourne (Feb.
 2012) there’s an international conference “After Homosexual: The Legacy of Gay Liberation.”
 Not long before his death you spoke on camera[ii] with father of Off-Off Broadway Doric Wilson, of Caffe Cino fame, both of you lamenting the arrival of “assimilation.”
 Are we approaching post-gay?

 Post-gay has long been with us—think of Michael Cunningham’s books.
-I regret the passing of a bohemian, Leftist gay life that was accepting of all outsiders, the mixed gay couple, the dwarf, the homeless old lady.
+I regret the passing of a bohemian, Leftist gay life that was accepting of all outsiders, the mixed gay couple, the homeless old lady.
 You used to see all these people in gay bars—now they’re all frightfully exclusive.

 In a 1988 interview for The Paris Review with Jordan Elgrably, the same year The Beautiful Room Is Empty was published, you note the difference between being a journalist and a novelist and being a typical New Yorker in that you had a keen eye for the publishing market.
 Yet you became discouraged with that constant drumbeat and wrote Forgetting Elena, your first published novel and one you wrote to please yourself, not a potential market.
 In your more recent work, have you been able to balance all those competing forces?